 Disorientation is usually not the desired effect of a map.
 Orientation, in the directional sense, was in flux during the eighteenth century, when the Christian tradition of pointing maps towards Jerusalem (and North appearing to the left of an image) gave way to the practice of positioning North at the top of a map.
 While Piranesi orients the earlier “Pianta di Roma” from his Antichità Romane with north at the top of the page, in this map, north lies at the bottom of the image.
 Giambattista Nolli’s “Nuova Topografia di Roma” (1748) had already established the convention of orienting maps of Rome with north at the top of the page; as a collaborator of Nolli’s, Piranesi was certainly aware of this shift away from the religious orientation towards Jerusalem.
 Its orientation and its speculative Campus Martius region have been said to “subvert rationalist Enlightenment cartography” (Bevilacqua 58).
 Additionally, its extensive cross-references enact this subversion: the various, inconsistent cartographic orientations of his maps mimic the navigational gestures that his references solicit from beholders of his images and holders of his books.
 By reorienting his viewers, Piranesi presents a different kind of itinerary—through books rather than terrain—along which one view persistently becomes another.
 (JB)

-To see this map--printed across three pages--in Vedute di Roma, vol 16 of Piranesi’s Opere, click here for the top image, and here for the bottom.
+To see this map—printed across three pages—in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here for the first half of the top image, click here for the second half of the top image, and here for the bottom.